Skip to main page content (AccessKey S)

 Today, what remains is rather fragmentary.
 A fair part of the magnificent precinct wall surrounding the cathedral can still be seen.
 Within it, you will find a portion of the west end of the cathedral, facing St Andrews, plus one nave wall, looking rather bleak, and the east gable.

-To the south of the main cathedral, visitors today can still wander around part of the cloister or examine the graves unearthed under the floor of the chapter house.
+To the south of the main cathedral, visitors can still wander around part of the cloister or examine the graves unearthed under the floor of the chapter house.
 There is also an excellent visitor centre in the undercroft of the refectory, on the south side of the cloister.
+This gives access to the superb St Andrews Cathedral Museum, which has an outstanding collection of carved stonework on view dating from the Pictish era until after the Reformation.

-Much of the remainder of the precinct is now given over to graveyard, and for those who find fascination in wandering around such places, this is a particularly interesting one.
-And of particular interest given St Andrews' golfing connections is the grave of Tommy Morris, the golfer.
+Much of the remainder of the precinct is now given over to the graveyard, and for those who find fascination in wandering around such places, this is an especially interesting one: though the best and oldest gravestones are now protected from the elements in the museum.
+Of particular interest given St Andrews' golfing connections is the grave of Young Tom Morris, the golfer.